Digital Tech Trek Digest [#Issue 2024.06]

 Saturday and Sunday were FOSDEM 24 and its usual location.
 So many people crossing the university, tunnels, and weird transit paths between all the university lecture halls it can feel like a blur.
 For the first time, I had no fixed agenda so I could check out random talks on random topics.

-A shout-out also to so many people I know and some new people I met.
+A shout-out to many people I know and some new people I met.
 Colin Charles, Alkin Tezuysal, Walter Heck, Charly Batista, Robert Hodges, Jens Bollmann, Monty Widenius, Matthias Crauwels, Michael Pope, Marcelo Altmann, Emerson Gaudencio, Aldo Junior and tons more I have forgotten to mention by name.
-Many conversations also with random community people I didn’t even get names for example the team at Canonical.
+There were many conversations also with random community people I didn’t even get names, for example, the team at Canonical.

 About “Digital Tech Trek Digest”